Hong Kong ex-publisher Jimmy Lai testifies he didn't ask Pence, Pompeo to take action against city

 But Lai rejected the idea of Hong Kong independence, saying it was a “crazy” idea and he never allowed his staff or the newspaper to mention it.

-He said he broke into the media world because “to participate in delivering freedom” was a very good idea for him.
+He said he broke into the media world “to participate in delivering freedom."

 In May 2020, a month before the security law took effect, Lai took up the role of executive chairman of Next Digital, the parent company of Apple Daily.

-“I think it’s right for me to take up the responsibility of the company if anything happens to it as an owner,” he said.

-The U.S. and U.K. governments and a group of independent U.N. human rights experts have called for Lai’s release.
+The U.S. and U.K. governments and independent U.N. human rights experts have called for Lai’s release.

-Trump was asked on a podcast before his reelection this month whether he would talk to Chinese President Xi Jinping to seek Lai’s release, and he replied: “100%, I will get him out.”
+Asked before his reelection this month whether he would talk to Chinese President Xi Jinping to seek Lai’s release, Trump said: “100%, I will get him out.”

 Hong Kong leader John Lee said that mutual respect is important for the development of trade relations and there should be no interference in local affairs.